hcit-guy/hcit-guy.github.io/about.md

   creditlink: http://texturelovers.com
 ---

-My posts are intended more as a notebook for myself and my team.
-Perhaps, they will be helpful for someone else also.
+Just some notes for myself and anyone else who may be interested.